acarabott/AdvancedTouchSensing/README.md

 Hardware setup based on project by [Studio NAND](https://github.com/StudioNAND/tact-hardware).
 With additional buttons connected to pins 10, 11 and 12 for on-board gesture recognition ([Arduino Button tutorial](https://www.arduino.cc/en/Tutorial/Button)).

+- 1× 1N4148 diode
+- 1× 10mH coil

+### Capacitors

+- 1× 100pF
+- 1× 10nF

+### Resistors

+- 1× 3,3k
+- 1× 10k
+- 1× 1M

 ![Hardware setup](images/board.png)

 ## Modes

 The hardware can optionally do on board gesture recognition, or send all the values via Serial to Processing (or other software).

 On board gesture recognition is *enabled* by default, it can be disabled by commenting out the line

     #define NUM_GESTURES 3

 Serial sending is *disabled* by default, it can enabled by uncommenting the line

     // #define SEND 1